datakind/edvise-ui/README.md

 ### General Notes

 You can set lifecycle rules for a given GCS bucket similar to setting CORS policies.
 The rules have actions and conditions, whereby the actions will be taken once all the conditions are met.

+Postgresql does not work with certs that are volume mounted secrets in GCP, so using mysql.